LocalJoost/LocalJoost.github.io/_posts/2024-06-29-Making-an-MRTK3-based-HoloLens-2-app-run-on-Magic-Leap-2.markdown

 You first need to pull the [template Magic Leap MRTK3 project](https://github.com/magicleap/MixedRealityToolkit-Unity), which is actually a fork of MRTK3 made by Magic Leap, from GitHub.

 Then, compare the manifest file of the template project with the manifest file of your project using [the little tool](https://github.com/LocalJoost/UnityManifestCompare/releases/download/1.0.0.0/UnityManifestCompare.zip) I made for [my previous blog post](https://localjoost.github.io/A-little-tool-to-compare-two-Unity-Manifest-files/).
 You will find the dev template manifest in MixedRealityToolkit-Unity\UnityProjects\MRTKDevTemplate\Packages.
-Use your manifest file as the first argument, the Magic Leap MRTK3 one as the second.
+Use the Magic Leap MRTK3 manifest file as the first argument, and your manifest file as the second.

 Finally, you will need to add the Magic Leap scope and the missing packages as [described and explained in my previous blog post](https://localjoost.github.io/A-little-tool-to-compare-two-Unity-Manifest-files/).